Ericdataplus/Some_NeuroSCi/README.md

 # Some_NeuroSCi

 This will be lengthy notebook with no code just me extracting parts of the series of aricles from this first link.
 Double quotes means I used the text from the article.
+I plan on adding to this with over time and changing the read me with each new update.

 # The article I'm summarizing [A Brief Introduction to Computational Neuroscience](https://towardsdatascience.com/a-brief-introduction-to-computational-neuroscience-part-1-42171791f613)